Fire is a key component to survival. It can provide heat, cook meals, and help keep wildlife away.

 - Requires a firm push and quick reaction time to get a viable ember

-- Must have dry tinder and small pieces of wood gathered before striking an ember so fire can be built up fast enough to not just go out
+- Must have dry tinder and small pieces of wood gathered before striking an ember so fire can be built up fast enough

 - Can seem cumbersome to use in a stressful situation where reflexes and reaction time may be stressed